Execution Date Set for Kelly Renee Gissendaner, Convicted of Husband’s Murder

 Gissendaner’s Crime (Feb.
 7, 1997)

 The facts of the case, as presented at trial, show that Gissendaner married Douglas Gissendaner in September of 1989.
-Douglas joined the Army in January 1990, their child was born in March 1990, and Douglas was transferred to Germany in September 1990.
+Douglas joined the Army in January 1990, their daughter was born on March 28, 1990, and Douglas was transferred to Germany in September 1990.
 Gissendaner and Douglas separated in December 1991, after Douglas had served in Desert Storm and then left the Army.
 Gissendaner joined the Army in March 1992, and Douglas joined Gissendaner and the children in Virginia in October 1992, but he left six weeks later.
 Gissendaner and Douglas divorced in March 1993.

 Gissendaner and Douglas started seeing each other again in February 1995, remarried in May 1995, and separated in September 1995.
 Douglas again filed for divorce, but he later dropped the suit, as he and Gissendaner started dating again in May 1996.
 The couple moved to Auburn, Ga., in December 1996 and purchased a home together.